Sumant-Polaki/fpga-doc-2/README.md

   assign bcd_lsb = temp_bin - ((bcd_msb<<3) + (bcd_msb<<1));
   ```
 ## User Constraint File(UCF)
 A UCF file, or User Constraint File, is a text-based file used in electronic design tools for creating digital circuits.
 It contains settings and constraints that define how components within a circuit should behave and interact.
 These files are commonly used with programmable logic devices like FPGAs or CPLDs.
 UCF files specify details such as pin assignments, clock frequencies, input/output delays, and other design constraints.
-They allow designers to customize circuit behavior and ensure proper functionality and timing in the implementation process.
+They allow designers to customize circuit behaviour and ensure proper functionality and timing in the implementation process.

 The UCF file used here is:
 ```bash